Dorothy Zbornak: Working with Estelle Getty

-Estelle Getty was cast as Dorothy's mother Sophia Petrillo.
-Despite being over a year younger than Bea Arthur, Estelle was known for being able to play older roles and was further aged for the camera thanks to make-up and a wig.
+Estelle Getty was cast as Dorothy's mother, Sophia Petrillo.
+Despite being over a year younger than Bea Arthur, Getty was known for being able to play older roles and was further aged for the camera thanks to make-up and a wig.
 Regarding working with Arthur, Estelle Getty said, "Bea cracks me up the same way that I crack her up.
 She's one of the brilliant comic minds of our day, she's just that good...
 I love Bea Arthur like she was my own daughter...
 I think of Bea very often in a very maternal way."

 Arthur told David Levin, "The characters of Dorothy and her mother, played by me and Estelle, I think was one of the great comedic duos that has ever been done.
 I think it ranks up there with Laurel and Hardy...
 The absurdity of the love/hate relationship...
 The difference in size...
 It was brilliant...
 The writers were so brilliant...
 It was a joy coming to work every day...
 Everyone connected with Golden Girls was not a genius but damn close to it.
 Including our costume designer...
 I remember one of my very favorite episodes was when Sophia had entered the two of us in a mother/daughter beauty contest at Shady Pines and for the talent section we did Sonny and Cher's 'I Got You Babe.'
 And I remember Judy Evans, this brilliant costumer, had little Estelle in it was kind of a furry jacket with a mustache and I had black hair down to my behind...
 It was fabulous...
 Every day was so meaningful."
 In response to their performances as Sophia and Dorothy, both Getty and Arthur won Emmy Awards for Outstanding Lead and Support Actress in a Comedy Series.
 Along with All in the Family, Will & Grace, and Schitt's Creek, Golden Girls is the only other show in American television where each of the lead actors has won an Emmy.

-Arthur remarked that she found it natural to learn younger viewers were drawn to Golden Girls, particularly due to Dorothy's defiance of her mother and Sophia's defiance of Dorothy and often society.
+Arthur remarked that she found it natural to learn that younger viewers were drawn to Golden Girls, particularly due to Dorothy's defiance of her mother and Sophia's defiance of Dorothy and often society.
 "It was all so anti-establishment, you know, that even kids loved it...
 They loved the character of the mother who said the most outrageous things."